-If you have chosen a manual method then you will need someway to store your invoices and mark them off as they are paid so you can track which customers owe you money and chase them up promptly.
-My bookkeeping spreadsheets are designed so they are ready for you to mark off who has paid you and automatically highlight unpaid invoices, perfect if you are not ready to jump into a full on accounting software.
+If you have chosen a manual method, then you will need someway to store your invoices.
+This means marking them off as they are paid so you can track which customers owe you money and chase them up promptly.

 8. Get Familiar with the Business Protocols for Chasing Late Payments

 Unfortunately when you offer your customers credit, despite setting out clear payment terms you may experience late payments.
-It can be frustrating and time consuming to deal with but it will help to familiarise yourself with the business protocols of chasing for late payments.
-These are a set of generally accepted rules that businesses follow to chase for payments, protect business relationships and avoid reaching the stage of needing to use a third party agency to recover a payment.
+It can be frustrating and time consuming to deal with.
+However, it will help to familiarise yourself with the business protocols of chasing for late payments.
+These are a set of generally accepted rules that businesses follow to chase for payments.
+This also protect business relationships and avoid reaching the stage of needing to use a third party agency to recover a payment.

-Sage shared with me a handy flowchart that summarises the business protocols for chasing late payments, detailing exactly what you should and when once an invoice goes overdue.
+Sage shared with me a handy flowchart that summarises the business protocols for chasing late payments.
+This details exactly what you should and when once an invoice goes overdue.

-You can download a keep a copy of this flowchart HERE and I recommend you familiarise yourself with the timeline as part of creating your perfect invoicing system.
+You can download a keep a copy of this flowchart.
+I recommend you familiarise yourself with the timeline as part of creating your perfect invoicing system.

 9. Draft Your Non Payment Email Templates

-Finally if you are offering credit to your customers, get prepared by drafting up your non payment email templates so they are ready for when you need to chase up your customers for payment.
-You should always keep them professional, firm but friendly and stick to the facts of your arrangements, that way you protect your business reputation and maintain your customer relationship to the best of your abilities.
-I have created non payment email templates that I can send you to use as part of setting up your invoicing process – just enter your email address below and I will send them to you.
+Finally, if you are offering credit to your customers, get prepared by drafting up your non payment email templates so they are ready for when you need to chase up your customers for payment.
+You should always keep them professional, firm but friendly and stick to the facts of your arrangements.
+That way, you protect your business reputation and maintain your customer relationship to the best of your abilities.

 Email reminders are great but there is nothing better than calling your client for a catch up and dropping in that you haven’t been paid – it’s friendly and gives you the opportunity to catch up with your customer.
 Just always make sure you follow up on the phone call with an email re capping what you discussed in regards to your outstanding invoice and a copy of the invoice.